Notice of Pre-AIA or AIA Status

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1, 3, and 6 are unclear in what exactly is claimed.
+Claims 3 is unclear in what exactly is claimed.
 It is unclear if the claimed elongation is a physical capability of the curved section or a method of creating the curved sections, further it is unclear if applicant is claiming an inherent material feature or a process of production of the pipe.
 Applicant provides no information or description of how such is accomplished or specific (or examples of) materials that have the claimed elongation.
 It is further unclear if the elongation quality is either a capability before curving or a result of the curving.
 Applicant provides no clear understanding of how different parts of the same pipe have different qualities as claimed.
 Thus one skilled in the art is not clear on when or how the claimed elongation is determined or accomplished.
 Thus it is indefinite, and the claims will be examined as any reading of the claimed elongation will be applicable.
+It is noted that claim 1 defines the elongation for the first curved portion, but does not define elongation for the second curved portion.
+The claim will be examined as the elongation meaning the same style.

 Claim Rejections - 35 USC § 103